CraftAcademyLabs/ca_course/bdd_with_rails.md

 0m0.155s
 ```

-**This is a very crucial step in our development process.** This is as far as you can go in the high level tests - at this point we need to shift our attention to the process of creating our units \(Article\) using tests as a blueprint.
+**This is a very crucial step in our development process.** This is as far as you can go in the high-level tests - at this point, we need to shift our attention to the process of creating our units \(Article\) using tests as a blueprint.
 It's time to focus on the **lower-level** \(inside\) tests using RSpec.

 Let's think about how we want our Articles to be structured: